FlorianRhiem/pyGLFW/README.rst

    (use ``glfw.NORMALIZE_GAMMA_RAMPS=False`` to disable this)
--  GLFW errors are reported as ``glfw.GLFWError`` exceptions if no error callback is set (use ``glfw.ERROR_REPORTING=False`` to disable this, set it to 'warn' instead to issue warnings or set it to 'log' to log it using the 'glfw' logger)
+-  GLFW errors are reported as ``glfw.GLFWError`` exceptions if no error callback is set (use ``glfw.ERROR_REPORTING=False`` to disable this, set it to 'warn' instead to issue warnings, set it to 'log' to log it using the 'glfw' logger or set it to a dict to define the behavior for specific error codes)
 -  instead of a sequence for ``GLFWimage`` structs, PIL/pillow ``Image`` objects can be used